rphair/frankenwallet/docs/usage/will-testament.md

 {: .important-title }
 > no need to encrypt optical discs
 >
-> Though possible to make encrypted optical discs, accessing these would be much more prone to error than than reading an unencrypted ISO CD containing your already strongly encrypted testament file plus any other encrypted archives needed for your assets.
+> Though possible to make encrypted optical discs, accessing these would be much more prone to operator error than than reading an unencrypted ISO CD containing your already strongly encrypted testament file plus any other encrypted archives needed for your assets.

 ### 4. Deliver the password to another trusted person {#password-custody}